-In the central volumes: restructuring with sub-grains orientation spreading around that of their original grain was detected by EBSD for all the fuels with an average burn-up higher than 60 GWd/tU,; with the restructuring progress, the local porosity and the fraction of complex bubbles tend to increase without forming long distance networks.
+In the central volumes: restructuring with sub-grains orientation spreading around that of their original grain was detected by EBSD for all the fuels with an average burn-up higher than 60 GWd/tU; with the restructuring progress, the local porosity and the fraction of complex bubbles tend to increase without forming long distance networks.

 The local temperatures and local burn-up are certainly major parameters in the restructuring process, but they are probably not the only ones.

 The central restructuring, characterized in this work, certainly plays a role on the general increase in the fission gas release at high burn-up.
 This increase without clear bubble interconnected networks rises the need for low scale studies on the grain-boundaries and low-angle-grain-boundaries relatively to fission gases under irradiation.

+Fission gas density in bubbles, measured by combining EPMA, SIMS and FIB-SEM characterizations were provided.

+Ongoing works: - on FIB-SEM cantilever micro-mechanical testing, providing micro-scale fracture properties of irradiated fuels, in particular in restructured zones, and - on TEM works on thin foils cut in irradiated fuels using FIB/SEM were mentioned.

 Experience with irradiation testing in relation to high burnup investigations at the OECD Halden Reactor Project